-Category of misconduct according g to involvement Degree of misconduct Period deemed appropriate 1.
-Especially malici intentionally enga from the outset o ages in misconduct 10 years Person Involved 2.
+Category of 1 misconduct according g to involvement Degree of misconduct Period deemed appropriate 1.
+Especially malici intentionally enga from the outset o ous individual who ages in misconduct f the research 10 years Person Involved 2.
 Author of academic paper, The author responsible for the academic paper in question (supervisor, first The impact on the advancement of research in the relevant field or society is large, and the maliciousness of the misconduct is deemed to be high.
-5-7 years in the Misconduct etc. related to research in which there has been misconduct author, or other position of responsibility deemed The impact on the advancement of research in the relevant field or society is small, and the maliciousness of the misconduct is deemed to be low.
-3-5 years Author other than that listed above 3.
-An individual involved in misconduction 2-3 years 3.
-An individual inv other than that sti 2-3 years - sible for academic pa - The impact on the advancement of research in the relevant field or society is large, and the maliciousness of the misconduct is deemed to be high.
-2-3 years e misconduct (super- responsibility deeme The impact on the advancement of research in the relevant field or society is small, and the maliciousness of the misconduct is deemed to be low.
+5-7 years in the Misconduct etc. related to research in which there has been misconductauthor, or other position of responsibility deemed equivalent) author, or other position of responsibility deemed equivalent) The impact on the advancement of research in the relevant field or society is small, and the maliciousness of the misconduct is deemed to be low.
+3-5 years Author other than that listed above 2-3 years 3.
+An individual inv other than that sti olved in misconduct pulated in 1 or 2 2-3 years An author respon research in which sible for academic pa ppers, etc. related to The impact on the advancement of research in the relevant field or society is large, and the maliciousness of the misconduct is deemed to be high.
+2-3 years not involved in th other position of e misconduct (super- visor, first author, or d equivalent) The impact on the advancement of research in the relevant field or society is small, and the maliciousness of the misconduct is deemed to be low.
 1-2 years